K-PaaS/application-platform-guide-eng/install/portal/vm_type_ui.md

 --autoapprove="openid , cloud_controller_service_permissions.read"

  >![paas-ta-portal-32]
-1. uaac portalclient가 url이 잘못 등록되어있다면 해당 화면과 같이 redirect오류가 발생한다.
+1. If url is registered incorrectly in the uaac portal client, a redirect error occurs as shown on the screen.
-2. uaac client update를 통해 url을 수정해야한다.
+2. The url should be modified through the uaac client update.
    > $ uaac target\
     $ uaac token client get\
    Client ID:  admin\
    Client secret:  *****
-3. uaac client update portalclient --redirect_uri "사용자포탈 Url, 사용자포탈 Url/callback"
+3. uaac client update portalclient --redirect_uri "userportal Url, userportal Url/callback"

     >$ uaac client update portalclient --redirect_uri "http://portal-web-user.xxxx.nip.io, http://portal-web-user.xxxx.nip.io/callback"

-### <div id="3.3"/> 3.3. 운영자 포탈 유저 페이지 조회 오류
+### <div id="3.3"/> 3.3.
+Operator Portal User Page inquiry error
-1. 페이지 이동시 정보를 가져오지 못하고 오류가 났을 경우 common-api VM으로 이동후에 DB 정보 config를 수정후 재시작을 해 주어야 한다.
+1. If the information cannot be retrieved and an error occurs when the page is moved, the DB information config must be modified and restarted after moving to the common-api VM.

 ### <div id="3.4"/> 3.4.
 Log
-Paas-TA Portal 각각 Instance의 log를 확인 할 수 있다.
+You can check the log of each instance on the Paas-TA Portal.
-1. 로그를 확인할 Instance에 접근한다.
+1. Access the Instance to check the logs.
     > bosh ssh -d [deployment name] [instance name]

        Instance                                                          Process State  AZ  IPs            VM CID                                   VM Type        Active